 - When you are calm and think clearly, you will make better decisions than on the spur of the moment and in the middle of a dilemma.

-- Try your best to come up with one or two trusted adults if neither of you are available.
+- Try to agree on two trusted adults if neither of you are available.

 - Share, and update, the plan with all adults involved.

-Hopefully you will never need to use it but you should feel pride in managing that ‘insurance plan’.
+Hopefully you will never need to use it but you should feel peace and pride in managing that ‘insurance plan’.